MapsPeople/docs/src/ios/v3/guides/directions/directions-wayfinding-instructions.md

 [See the sample in RouteSegmentView.swift](https://github.com/MapsIndoors/MapsIndoorsIOS/blob/master/Example/DemoSamples/Advanced%20Directions/RouteSegmentView.swift)

-## Create the controller that displays generated textual instructions segment by segment
+## Create the Controller That Displays Generated Textual Instructions Segment by Segment

 We use a collection view to do this but you can of course use whatever view that fits your use case best.